secureCodeBox/secureCodeBox/documentation/docs/how-tos/scope.md

 This scanner cascades on Nmap's open port finding and uses `$.hostOrIp` to start the scan.
 In some cases, nmap can return a hostname different to the original hostname, thus with scope rules we want to check for this.
 Preferably, we would like to use the same rule as above.
-Unfortunately, nmap gives its hostname in `attributes.hostname` instead of the defined `attributes.name` (Amass finding).
+Unfortunately, nmap gives its hostname in `attributes.hostname` instead of the defined `attributes.name` (subfinder finding).
 This results in the scope rule failing, and prevents Nikto from getting cascaded.

 To solve this situation, you have two options: